This recipe for cocoa dusted amaretti biscuits has been adapted from Ottolenghi: The Cookbook.

 - Preheat the oven to 170° Celsius

-- Place the ground almonds, caster sugar, zest and salt into a bowl
+- Place the ground almonds, fructose, zest and salt into a bowl

 - Mix to combine and make sure you break up any lumps